HowToSD/cremage/readme.md

 You can also go back to any of the previously generated image and tweak as Cremage provides the same image editing capability irrespective of whether it's newly generated or images generated months ago.

 # High quality face generation
+Even using a high-quality fine-tuned model, Stable Diffusion can still generate bad face when the size of the face is relatively small.
 Cremage offers face fix capability which is inpired by a feature pioneered by Adetailer for Automatic1111.
 Cremage allows you to improve face during and after image generation, resulting in high quality face images.

 <figure>
   <img src="docs/images/bad_faces.png" alt="Example of bad faces">